What Are Energy Star Homes?

 - Fannie Mae and Freddie Mac: The conventional EEMs increase your buying power when you choose an energy-efficient home because the lender adjusts your income upward to reflect your estimated energy savings.
 Fannie Mae's HomeStyle EEM program also increases the value of the home to reflect the addition of energy-efficient features.
 Freddie Mac doesn't have a separate program, but makes underwriting concessions on energy-efficient homes.
 Freddie's program adds 2% to allowable qualifying ratios.
 For home purchases, the cost of the energy-efficient improvements may be added to the purchase price.

-- EPA: EPA's Energy Star mortgages and loans may come with several advantages, including free energy rating inspections, higher allowable qualifying ratios, discounted interest rates and reduced closing costs.
+- EPA: EPA's Energy Star mortgages and loans may come with several advantages, including free energy rating inspections, higher allowable qualifying ratios, discounted mortgage rates and reduced closing costs.
 Lenders offering these loans choose which of these benefits to offer, so it pays to shop around.
 Energy Star mortgages can only be offered to people who buy Energy Star houses; the home must be at least 30% more energy-efficient than the Model Energy Code requires.

 Whether you buy a new energy-efficient home, get a fixer-upper and make green improvements, or refinance and upgrade your current home, going green means more than saving the environment -- it means saving money too.